About Maths Circles

 • students should experience creative mathematics and be expected to generate mathematics for themselves.

-The MESME Maths Circles curriculum is being designed and developed by a team of mathematicians, teachers and experts in teaching and learning.
+The AXIOM Maths Circles curriculum is being designed and developed by a team of mathematicians, teachers and experts in teaching and learning.
 The problems are written, and sequenced, based on extensive pedagogical research and decades of experience in the classroom.

 We have a session you can download, for you to get an idea of the materials and curriculum, and trial with your students.
 Click the link below.

-MESME Maths Circles – Session 0
+AXIOM Maths Circles – Session 0

 How do students develop through Maths Circles?